This 7 days in Spain itinerary is a guest post by Paroma.

 $$ Europa Hotel Madrid

 Europa Hotel is located in the center of the city (steps away from the Metro) making it conveniently near almost everything you could want to see in Madrid.
-A bit noisy at nights due to its centralized location, but worth it.
+A bit noisy at night due to its centralized location, but worth it.

 $$$ Hotel Catalonia Plaza Mayor